gmc-code/PC-app-development/docs/tkinter_basics/tkinter_geometry_place.rst

 place
 --------------------

-| place is not responsive to window size changes.
+| Place is not responsive to window size changes.
 | Place can use absolute positioning or relative positioning.
 Only absolute is considered below.
 | Absolute positioning uses coordinates of (0, 0) in the top left and increases to the right and down.